crystal-lang/rfcs/text/0007-event_loop-refactor.md

 This makes sense for a high-level API because you certainly want to write the entire thing.
 If you need to fill a buffer, you can use `read_fully`, but often you can keep working on whatever bunch is available right away.\
 I’m not sure if the event loop implementation of `write` should do the same.
 I’d suggest to change it to work the same as `read`, and return the number of bytes written.
 The intermediary implementation of `unbuffered_write` can then make sure to iterate until the entire slice is written down.
 This keeps the event loop implementation minimal and more versatile.

-#### Socket

-One instance of this problem shows already in the core features: The event loop interface has type restrictions of the `Socket` namespace in abstract defs, but `Socket` is not in the core lib.

-Options:

-- Omit those abstract defs (dilutes the interface, so not ideal)
-- Split `EventLoop` interface and add parts of it only with `require “socket”`
-- Add stub declarations for the involved types (`Socket::Handle` and `Socket::Address` - `Socket` itself is only used as parameter type which is technically okay for abstract methods)

 ### Type for sizes